O. J. Simpson: Juice on the Loose

-O. J. Simpson: Juice on the Loose is a sports documentary about O. J. Simpson directed in 1974 by George Romero.
+O. J. Simpson: Juice on the Loose is a 1974 sports documentary film directed by George A. Romero, about American football player O. J. Simpson.

 Summary

 The documentary follows the career of O.J.
 Simpson, the upcoming running back (#32) for the Buffalo Bills football team.
 This film also include highlights from the 1973 Buffalo Bills season with the day (December 16, 1973) O.J. became the first Pro football player to reach 2,000 yards in a single season.